What to do with all those free resources you’ve downloaded

 You will be receiving content from this person after you sign up to their list so make sure you resonate with the influencer’s vibe or else you will be swiftly hitting unsubscribe!

-2. Do something useful with the freebie
+2. Do something useful with your free resources

 Create a hard copy folder for different elements of your business: content marketing, growing your business, new projects, courses, programs etc.